AirspaceTechnologies/claude_coder/README.md

-# Claude Code Docker Environment
+# Claude Coder Docker Environment

-This repository provides an easy way to run Claude Code (Anthropic's AI-powered CLI tool) in a Docker container.
+This repository provides an easy way to run Claude Coder (Anthropic's AI-powered CLI tool) in a Docker container.
 The containerized setup ensures a consistent environment with all necessary dependencies.

 ## Quick Start